sunnychadha123/Ease-Attendance/README.md

 ## In-Meeting Features

 1. See all who are present, absent or have left the meeting
-2. Register People into meetings that aren't in the Roser
+2. Register People into meetings that aren't in the roster